 Rachael Pentico is an undergraduate student within the Biology Department at Eastern Washington University.
-She also spent time at Spokane Falls Community College where she focused on economics, with an emphasis on environmental policy.
+She spent time at Spokane Falls Community College where she focused on economics, with an emphasis on environmental policy.
 Her interests and research focus is on ecology and how invasive species and anthropogenic climate change will affect different ecosystems.
 She wants her education in economics to follow her into her biological studies so that economic factors can help to persuade policy.
-She is also a research assistant in Dr. Rebecca Brown's lab that is focused on restoring a section of the Palouse Prairie.
+She is a research assistant in Dr. Rebecca Brown's lab that is focused on restoring a section of the Palouse Prairie.
+Rachael presented research at the EWU virtual symposium in 2020: A Review of Plant-Soil Feedbacks and Their Importance For Palouse Prairie Restoration and Management.
 She hopes to obtain a Ph.D. and mentor students as a professor.
 For her 2020 EWU McNair Summer Research Internship, Rachael continued her work under the mentorship of Dr. Brown, Professor of Biology at EWU.

 For graduate school, she was accepted into the Master's Program in Natural Resources at the University of Idaho, the PhD Program in Environmental and Natural Resources Sciences at Washington State University Vancouver, the PhD Program in Biological Sciences at Purdue University, and the PhD Program in Ecosystems: Land, Water, and Air at Syracuse University, where she plans to attend in Fall 2021.

 2020 McNair Faculty Research Mentor: Dr. Rebecca Brown

 Research Title: Differences in Plant Soil Feedbacks with Respect to Slope Aspect